franz-alt/simd-puzzles/README.md

 * bench: Containing scripts to generate benchmarks for each puzzle.
 * cmake: CMake stuff.
 * doc: Subdirectories containing documentation of all puzzles with their performance results.
+* docker: Dockerfiles to build project based on different Linux systems.
 * extern: Used GIT submodules.
 * src:
     * libbenchmark: Library containing code to manage the results of testruns, testsuites and to generate the CSV result files.